Cyfrin/2024-06-t-swap/README.md

 A user can either choose exactly how much to input (ie: I want to use 10 USDC to get however much WETH the market says it is), or they can choose exactly how much they want to get out (ie: I want to get 10 WETH from however much USDC the market says it is.

+## Actors / Roles
+- Liquidity Providers: Users who have liquidity deposited into the pools.
+Their shares are represented by the LP ERC20 tokens.
+They gain a 0.3% fee every time a swap is made.
+- Users: Users who want to swap tokens.

 *This codebase is based loosely on [Uniswap v1](https://github.com/Uniswap/v1-contracts/tree/master)*

+[//]: # (contest-details-close)

+[//]: # (getting-started-open)

 # Getting Started